How Do I Calculate Leverage in 1:25 and 1:100 - Leverage in Forex 1 25 and 1 100

 Total= 1000 - 200

-It is thenceforth better to use less leverage so that to minimize the risks involved.
-The higher the leverage option used the higher the risks.
-This is one of leverage guidelines not to use more than 5:1 leverage ratio.
+It is thenceforth better for you as a trade to use less leverage so that you minimize the trading risks involved.
+The higher the leverage ratio option used the higher the market trading risks.
+This is one of leverage guidelines emphasized by experienced traders - the rule and guideline of not to use more than 5:1 leverage ratio when trading.

-In trading leverage guide-lines: It is advisable to keep below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their account.
+In trading leverage rules: It is advisable to keep below 10:1 leverage which is still high, most and many experienced/professional money managers use 2:1 meaning that they trade only 2 lots for every $100,000 in their account.

 Leverage and Margin Described

-- What are the Different Types of FX Lots?
+- What are the Different Types of Forex Lots?

-- How Can I Use MetaTrader 5 Trailing Stop Loss Levels Trading Indicator?
+- How Can I Use MT5 Trailing Stop Loss Levels Trading Indicator?

-- How to Use MetaTrader 4 T3 Moving Average Indicator on MetaTrader 4 Platform
+- How to Use MetaTrader 4 T3 Moving Average on MT4 Platform

-- How Can I Add Bulls Power Gold Indicator in Chart in MetaTrader 4 Platform?
+- How Can I Set Bulls Power Indicator in Chart on MT4 Platform Software?

-- How Can I Use MetaTrader 5 Ultimate Oscillator on MetaTrader 5 Software?
+- How Can I Use MetaTrader 5 Ultimate Oscillator on MT5 Software?